builder-group/community/CONTRIBUTING.md

 ## 📄 License

-By contributing to builder.group, you agree that your contributions will be licensed under the license defined in [`LICENSE.md`](./LICENSE.md).
+By contributing to Builder.Group Community, you agree that your contributions will be licensed under the license defined in [`LICENSE.md`](./LICENSE.md).

 ## 🎉 Credits